 Carmella’s work is in the City of Ottawa’s Fine Art Collection.
 Recent exhibitions include Wall Space Gallery in Ottawa, General Fine Craft in Almonte and Darrell Bell Gallery in Saskatoon.
 She has also participated in the international World of Threads Festival in Oakville, Ontario.

 Items for Sale

-New work for Spring 2022: repeatedly sewn/cut/sewn pieces of cotton fabric and thread. mounted on felt or wood panel
+New work for 2023: repeatedly sewn/cut/sewn pieces of cotton fabric and thread. mounted on felt or wood panel